yoavram/old-blog/pages/mean-fitness-at-the-mutation-selection-balance.md

 ## Overview

-The first post on the [Mutation-Selection Blog](http://blog.yoavram.com) must be about the **mutation-selection balance**, right?
+The first post on the [Mutation-Selection Blog](http://blog.yoavram.com) must be about the *mutation-selection balance*, right?

 So what is the mutation-selection balance?

-A formal mathematical answer would be that it is the equilibrium value of the mean fitness of a population.
+In evolutionary biology, selection acts to remove deleterious mutations from the population, while mutation generates new deleterious mutations.
+When they cancel each other out, the population is at the **mutation-selection balance**.

+We'll start by defining **fitness**.
+In the following treatment, the fitness of an individual is his reproductive success compared to the reproductive sucess of the most succesful individual in the population.

-Denote the fitness of individual *i* at generation *n* by $\omega_{i,n}$, and define the (population) mean fitness at generation *n* by $\bar{\omega}_n = E_i[\omega_{i,n}]$.
+More formally, denote the fitness of individual *i* at generation *n* by $\omega_{i,n}$, and define the (population) mean fitness at generation *n* by $\bar{\omega}_n = E_i[\omega_{i,n}]$.

-Then at the mutation-selection balance the mean fitness is at an equilibrium:
+At the mutation-selection balance the mean fitness is at an equilibrium, that is, it doesn't change from one generation to the next:
 $$
 \bar{\omega}_{n+1} = \bar{\omega}_n
 $$
-and it is bounded by definition $0<\omega_{i,n}<1$, it reaches a limit:
+The value of this equilibrium is denoted by $\bar{\omega}^*$.

+A classical result by [@Kimura1966] involves a system in which an infinite population is evolving under *selection* and *mutation*.
+Mutation is unidirectional and deleterious and occurs with a rate *U*, selection is constant and uniform, the enivronment is constant, and there is no drift, sex, recombination or migration.
+This is a simplistic model but one that is able to capture the dynamics of some complex systems.
+The elegant result is that the mean fitness of a population is not dependent on selection strength and is an exponentialy decreasing function of the mutation rate *U*:
 $$
-\bar{\omega}^* = lim_{n \to \infty} \bar{\omega}_n
-$$

-A more phenomenological answer could be that it the stage of the evolutionary dynamics in which the forces of selection and mutation achieve a balance, that is, reach a state in which their effects on the system are equal in amplitude but opposite in direction.

-A classical result by [@Kimura1966] involves a system in which an infinite population is undergoing selection and mutation.
-Mutation is unidirectional and deleterious, selection is constant and uniform, the enivronment is constant, and there is no drift, sex, recombination or migration.
-The elegant result is that the mean fitness of a population is not dependent on selection strength and is exponentialy decreasing in the strength of mutation:
-$$
 \bar{\omega}^* = e^{-U}
 $$
-where *U* is the rate of mutation.

 ## Simple approximation

 ### Single locus

-In this formulation I roughly follow the route of [@Gillespie2004].
+In this section I roughly follow the route of [@Gillespie2004].
-To reach this formula in a simple way (all you need is a 1^st^ course in *Calculus*), we start by looking at a single locus with two alleles, *A* and *a*, which have fitness of *1* and *1-s*, respectively, with *s* playing the part of the *selection coefficient* which defines the deleterious multiplicative effect a deleterious mutation has on the relative fitness of an individual.
+To reach this formula in a simple way (all you need is some straightforward *Calculus* and a little bit of *Genetics*), we start by looking at a single locus[^locus] with two alleles[^allele], denoted by *A* and *a*, which have fitness of *1* and *1-s*, respectively, with *s* playing the part of the *selection coefficient* which defines the deleterious multiplicative effect a deleterious mutation has on the fitness of an individual.

-Define *p* and *q* to be the frequencies of *A* and *a* so that *p+q=1*, and denote the frequency of *A* after one generation by:
+Define *p* and *q* to be the frequencies of *A* and *a* so that *p+q=1*.
+Denote the probability that the wild-type allele *A* mutates to allele *a* by $\mu$ (without back-mutations, that is, *a* doesn't mutate back to *A*), and denote the frequency of *A* after one generation by *p'*[^pprime]:
 $$
 p' = \frac{p(1-\mu)}{\bar{\omega}}
 $$
 with the population mean fitness $\bar{\omega} = p + q(1-s)$.

-Note that mutation is unidirectional - from wild-type *A* to mutant *a* - and that $\mu$ is the mutation rate per locus per generation.

 To find the equilibirum value of *p*, one must subtitute $p'=p$ and $q=1-p$:
 $$